 To save your editing and exit the editor, press the Savebutton.

 To exit the editor without saving, press .
 If you have changed the description, you will get a confirmation dialog.

-This section provides some additional guidance relating to inserting pictures and assuring an acceptable printed output.
+This section provides some additional guidance relating to inserting pictures and tables and assuring an acceptable printed output.

 Because there are so many variations of images and ways to copy and paste, this is a topic in and of itself!
 For pasting pictures, we suggest that you refer to Working With Large Images in the Description for guidance.
 If you do encounter problems, you may find helpful information in our Forums, for example: My .wmf images are not printing properly in documents and GIF pictures in a Description.
 If an illustration is extremely large in size and you are unable to insert it in the Description, consider adding it as an attachment using the Attachments view.

 Note: GIF is an old proprietary format and there are reported issues with saving GIF images in Descriptions.
 Given that PNG is now supported across all major devices and that PNG compression is about 5–25% better than GIF compression, we strongly recommend using PNG instead of GIF.

 When adding content to an item that will be printed, elements for which you have assigned a fixed width, e.g., images, tables, should be kept under/sized to approximately 18 cm of the work area in the Description editor.
 This does not apply to text as it auto-grows.
 In the below example, the process image and the table (if the table width has been set to a specific width) will be cut-off in the output:

 For elements such as tables, if you set them to auto-size (by selecting the table, choosing Table Properties and setting the width to "auto"), it will behave like the text and will not be truncated in your output.